tip-org/tools-paper/paper.md

 recently introduced a suite of inductive benchmarks [@TIP-benchmarks], which currently stands at 343 problems.

-These provers vary widely in what they can do: about the only thing they have in common is inductive data types.
-Some support polymorphic types, some don't; some understand higher-order functions, some don't;
+Inductive provers vary widely: some support polymorphic types, some don't; some understand higher-order functions, some don't; some reason about programs, some about logical formulas.

-some work on programs, others on logical formulas; and every one of the tools above reads a different input format.
+; and every one of the
+tools above reads a different input format.

 lot of extra gunk besides inductive data types - polymorphism etc wide diversity - all they share is inductive data types

-All these tools use different input formats, and not all of them support the same features.
-For example, some support higher-order functions or polymorphism, others don't.

-It is difficult to compare all these provers because they support different logics.
-For example, some support higher-order functions while others are first-order; some

-To scientifically compare these provers we needed a standard benchmark suite, and in [@TIP-benchmarks] we collected 343 benchmarks etc etc etc

-Spurred
-by this we started collecting benchmarks to be able to compare and evaluate theorem provers (in earlier work [@TIP-benchmarks]).
-At the time of writing, we have 343 benchmarks.

 However, they don't support the same formats.
 We identify a core of what the different theorem provers use and need.